-3.10.6 Working alone/outside normal office hours
+8.10.6.
+Working alone/outside regular office hours

 Staff should not work on their own unless there is a security guard or delegated responsible person present who is aware of their presence.
-Staff should remember that emergency cover is not the same out of normal working hours (see local arrangements for further details).
+Staff should remember that emergency cover is not the same out of regular working hours (see local arrangements for further details).

-3.10.7 Company Vehicles
+8.10.7.
+Company Vehicles

-Accidents must be reported to the relevant manager.
+Accidents must be reported to the relevant Manager.
 All defects must be dealt with in accordance with the leasing company's instructions and the SSGC Business Vehicle Policy.
 Basic First Aid kits are available for all SSGC owned or hired vehicles.

-3.11 DISPLAY SCREEN EOUIIPMENT
+8.11.DISPLAY SCREEN EQUIPMENT

-- 3.11.1 Regulations were introduced in 1993 under the provisions of The Health and Safety at Work etc Act 1974, and local procedures must detail how these provisions will be met.
-From 1st January 1993, these regulations apply to all new workstations using display screen equipment (including any existing ones undergoing substantial modifications).
-From 31st December 1996 these regulations will apply to all workstations existing and new. - 3.11.2 In order to achieve compliance with the legislation, SSGC will carry out workstation assessments for all staff who habitually use display screen equipment.
-Records of assessments will be retained by the manager responsible or carrying out the assessments.
+8.11.1.
+In order to achieve compliance with the legislation, SSGC will carry out workstation assessments for all staff who habitually use display screen equipment.
+Records of assessments will be retained by the Manager responsible or carrying them out.

-3.12 PERSONAL PROTECTIVE EOUIPMENT (PPE)
+8.12.PERSONAL PROTECTIVE EQUIPMENT (PPE)

-- 3.12.1 On occasions when hazards cannot be removed by engineering means, or the hazard reduced to an acceptable level, personal protective equipment must be provided.
-Local arrangements must take account of the following: - a) That the PPE is appropriate for the risk involved at the place where the exposure to the risk may occur.
+On occasions when hazards cannot be removed by engineering means or the risk reduced to an acceptable level, personal protective equipment must be provided.
+Local arrangements must take account of the following: